 You receive protection

-It provides a six month protection period where unsecured creditors (including sheriffs) can’t take enforcement action to recover money you owe them.
-This means they can’t garnish your wages, or have the sheriff/bailiff seize your goods.
+Once we accept your application, temporary debt protection provides a 21 day protection period in which unsecured creditors (including sheriffs) can’t take enforcement action to recover money you owe them.
+This means they can’t garnish your wages or have the sheriff/bailiff seize your goods.

 You can use this time to: